DBEMakers/DBEMakers.github.io/_equipment/makerspace/makerspace.md

     content: |
       Learn to use the 3D printers by completing a 3D Printing Badge.
 You can sign up for one <a href="https://siso.curtin.edu.au/sodbe">here</a> under workshops after completing a General Makerspace Induction. <a href="fabrication/ultimaker.md">Find out more about 3D printing.</a>

-  - title: What do I need to know to use the laser cutters
+  - title: What do I need to know to use the laser cutters?
     content: |
       Learn to use the Emblaser 2 laser cutters by completing a Laser Cutting Badge.
 You can sign up for one <a href="https://siso.curtin.edu.au/sodbe">here</a> under workshops after completing a General Makerspace Induction.